 Credit scores are an indicator of the number you have used to measure your creditworthiness.
 Landlords, banks, and other organizations use it to assess the likelihood that you will pay back your debts.
 Two of the most important elements in your credit report include:

-• Credit Histories: A record of the repayment and borrowing activities of yours.
+- Credit Histories: A record of your repayment and borrowing activities is yours.

-• Credit report: It is a detailed and comprensive summary of your credit record which includes data about credit card companies, as well as other financial institutions.
+- Credit report: It is a detailed and comprehensive summary of your credit record, which includes data about credit card companies, as well as other financial institutions.

 Steps to Build and Boost Your Credit Score